RetroRenting: An Online Policy for Service Caching at the Edge: Main Results and Discussion

 \subsection{Our Policy: RetroRenting (RR)}

-A caching policy determines when to fetch and cache the service and when to evict the service from the cache.
+A policy determines when to fetch and host the service and when to evict the service from the edge.
 The RR policy makes these decisions in each time-slot by evaluating if it made the right decision in hindsight.
 We first provide an overview of the RR policy.

-\emph{To fetch}: Let the service not be cached at the beginning of time-slot $t$ and $t_{\text{evict}}<t$ be the time when the service was most recently evicted by RR.
-The RR policy searches for a time-slot $\tau$ such that $t_{\text{evict}} < \tau < t$, and the total cost incurred is lower if the service is fetched in time-slot $\tau-1$ and cached during time-slots $\tau$ to $t$ than if the service is not cached during time-slots $\tau$ to $t$.
+\emph{To fetch}: Let the service not be hosted at the beginning of time-slot $t$ and $t_{\text{evict}}<t$ be the time when the service was most recently evicted by RR.
+The RR policy searches for a time-slot $\tau$ such that $t_{\text{evict}} < \tau < t$, and the total cost incurred is lower if the service is fetched in time-slot $\tau-1$ and hosted during time-slots $\tau$ to $t$ than if the service is not hosted during time-slots $\tau$ to $t$.
 If there exists such a time $\tau$, the RR policy fetches the service in time-slot $t$.

-\emph{To evict}: Let the service be in the cache at the beginning of time-slot $t$ and $t_{\text{fetch}}<t$ be the time when the service was most recently fetched by RR.
-The RR policy searches for a time-slot $\tau$ such that $t_{\text{evict}} < \tau < t$, and the total cost incurred is lower if the service is not cached during time-slots $\tau$ to $t$ and fetched in time-slot $t$ than if the service is cached during time-slots $\tau$ to $t$.
+\emph{To evict}: Let the service be hosted at the edge at the beginning of time-slot $t$ and $t_{\text{fetch}}<t$ be the time when the service was most recently fetched by RR.
+The RR policy searches for a time-slot $\tau$ such that $t_{\text{evict}} < \tau < t$, and the total cost incurred is lower if the service is not hosted at the edge during time-slots $\tau$ to $t$ and fetched in time-slot $t$ than if the service is hosted at the edge during time-slots $\tau$ to $t$.
 If there exists such a time $\tau$, the RR policy evicts the service in time-slot $t$.

 Refer to Algorithm \ref{algo:RR} for a formal definition of the RR policy.
 The notation used in Algorithm \ref{algo:RR} is summarized in Table \ref{table:RR}.